 In 1992, as Managing Director, he was responsible for developing the business through major strategic reviews which restructured operations and the management team.
 As Group Executive Director, in addition to heading up the Quarry Products and Topmix divisions.
 He remained with Tarmac until the sale to Anglo American in 1999.

-James Cameron, Vice Chairman of Climate Change Capital
+James Cameron, Non-Executive Chairman of Climate Change Capital

 In addition to his role at CCC, James is the Chairman of the Overseas Development Institute (ODI) and a member of HM Treasury's Infrastructure UK advisory council.
 He also serves as a member of GE's ecomagination board, is Vice-Chair of the World Economic Forum's Global Agenda Council on Measuring Sustainability and their Advisory Board of the Global Competitiveness Index.
 He served as a member of the UK Prime Minister's Business Advisory Group (2010 - 2012), and was also a member of Pepsico UK's advisory board (2010-2012).

-James is also an advisor to the Climate Bonds Initiative, a trustee member of the UK Green Building Council and of the Carbon Disclosure Project and was a member of the Green Investment Bank Commission, and is a member of the UK Prime Minister’s Corporate Responsibility Advisory Group.
+James is also an advisor to the Climate Bonds Initiative, a trustee member of the UK Green Building Council and was a member of the Green Investment Bank Commission, and is a member of the UK Prime Minister’s Corporate Responsibility Advisory Group.

 Prior to CCC, James was Counsel to Baker & McKenzie and was the founder and the head of their Climate Change and Clean Energy Practice.
 He has spent much of his legal career working on climate change matters, including negotiating the UNFCCC and Kyoto Protocol as an adviser to the Alliance of Small Island States.
 As a barrister he appeared in several of the leading cases in international and environmental law.